 Yap is one of four states in the Federated States of Micronesia (FSM), a group of islands in the Pacific Ocean located between the Philippines and Hawaii and south of the island of Guam, a US Territory.
+It is also one of the least visited countries in the world.
 The FSM is part of the archipelago of the Caroline Islands, a scattered group of islands that were included in a UN Trust Territory under US protection after WWII.
 Whereas many of them are still US territories and protectorates, the four states of Chuuk, Pohnpei, Yap and Kosrae form the FSM that drew a Constitution in 1979 and became an independent country in 1986.

 The history of Yap

 It is believed that the earliest settlers to arrive in Yap came from Indonesia and the Philippines a few centuries BC although evidence suggests that the Outer Islands were instead populated by descendants from Melanesia or of Polynesian origin.

 The Western world only discovered Yap in the 16th century when a Portuguese explorer stumbled upon it.
 Dutch, Spanish, American and British explorers, all of which claimed ownership, visited the islands afterwards but never dared interfere with the locals.
 After a massacred missionary group disappeared at the beginning of the 18th century, no other settlers established presence until a German expedition set up a trading station.
 Shortly after, an American of Irish descent, O’Keefe, was shipwrecked and rescued by the Yapese and began his famous trading of stone money for sea cucumber and other produce expanding commercial links between the islands.